 Katayun Barmak, PhD - Columbia University

-Dr. Katayun Barmak is the director of materials science and engineering program, as well as a professor of applied physics, applied mathematics, materials science, and engineering at Columbia University.
-Her areas of interest include materials synthesis, structure, and phase transformations.
+Dr. Katayun Barmak is the director of the materials science and engineering program and a professor of applied physics, applied mathematics, materials science, and engineering at Columbia University.
+Her areas of interest include thermodynamics and kinetics of solid-state reactions, grain structure, and phase transformations.

-Dr. Barmak has received many honors such as the Edward and Carole Kim Faculty Involvement Award and the Alfred Nobel Robinson Award.
-She completed her doctorate in materials science and master of science in metallurgy from Massachusetts Institute of Technology.
+Dr. Barmak has received many honors such as the Edward and Carole Kim Faculty Involvement Award and the Alfred Noble Robinson Award.
+She completed her doctorate in materials science and master of science in metallurgy at the Massachusetts Institute of Technology.
 She also holds a master of arts and bachelor of arts in materials science from the University of Cambridge.

 Paulo Branicio, PhD - University of Southern California

-Dr. Paulo Branicio is an assistant professor of chemical engineering and materials science at the University of Southern California in the Viterbi School of Engineering.
+Dr. Paulo Branicio is an assistant chemical engineering and materials science professor at the University of Southern California in the Viterbi School of Engineering.
 He teaches classes on materials behavior and processing and the thermodynamics of materials.

-Presently, his research interests include materials under extreme conditions, phase change materials, polymers, high strength ceramics, and cement.
-His work has been published in top journals including the Journal of Applied Physics, the Journal of Functional Biomaterials, and the Journal of the Mechanics and Physics of Solids.
+Presently, his research interests include materials under extreme conditions, phase change materials, polymers, high-strength ceramics, and cement.
+His work has been published in top journals including the Journal of Applied Physics, the Journal of Physical Chemistry Letters, and the Journal of the Mechanics and Physics of Solids.

 Dr. Branicio has won several laurels such as the IHPC Independent Investigatorship Award and the Best Poster Award.
-He completed his doctorate, master's and bachelor's—all in physics—from the Federal University of Sao Carlos, in Brazil.
+He earned his doctorate, master's, and bachelor's—all in physics—from the Federal University of Sao Carlos, in Brazil.

 Suneel Kodambaka, PhD - University of California, Los Angeles

 Currently, his research focuses on energy storage, the science of synthesis of advanced materials, and their applications in the areas of aerospace and optoelectronics industries.
-Dr. Kodambaka's research has been featured in prominent journals, such as Nano Letters and Chemistry of Materials.
+Dr. Kodambaka's research has been featured in prominent journals, such as Nano Letters and Applied Physics Letters.